mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 nothing # hide
 ```

-In this this example, two buses are generated and labeled as `Bus 1 HV` and `Bus 2 HV`, along with one branch and one generator labeled as `Branch 1` and `Generator 1`, respectively.
+In this example, two buses are generated and labeled as `Bus 1 HV` and `Bus 2 HV`, along with one branch and one generator labeled as `Branch 1` and `Generator 1`, respectively.

 ---